-The principal is custodian of all records for currently enrolled students at the assigned school.
-The superintendent is the custodian of all records for students who have withdrawn or graduated.
-A parent or eligible student who wishes to inspect the student's records should submit a written request to the records custodian identifying the records he or she wishes to inspect.
-Records may be inspected by a parent or eligible student during regular school hours.
-The records custodian or designee will respond to reasonable requests for explanation and interpretation of the records.
-A parent or eligible student who provides a written request and pays copying costs of ten cents per page may obtain copies.
-If circumstances prevent inspection during regular school hours and the student qualifies for free or reduced-price meals, the district will either provide a copy of the records requested or make other arrangements for the parent or student to review these records.
+The Principal is custodian of all records for currently enrolled students at the assigned school.
+The Superintendent is the custodian of all records for students who have withdrawn or graduated.

+A parent or eligible student who wants to inspect the student's records should submit a written request to the records custodian identifying the records he or she wants to inspect.

+Records may be reviewed in person during regular school hours.
+The records custodian or designee will be available to explain the record and to answer questions.

+A parent or eligible student who submits a written request and pays copying costs of ten cents per page may obtain copies.
+If circumstances prevent inspection during regular school hours and the student qualifies for free or reduced-price meals, the district will either provide a copy of the records requested or make other arrangements for the parent or student to review the records.

 The address of the superintendent's office is 801 Elbert Street.

-The addresses of the principals' offices are:
+The addresses of the principal's offices are:

-Reagan Elementary 205 E. 8th Street
+Reagan Elementary School 205 E. 8th Street.

-Travis Middle School 600 W. 7th Street
+Travis Middle School 600 W. 7th Street.

-Quanah High School 501 W. 7th Street
+Quanah High School 501 W. 7th Street.

-A parent (or eligible student) may inspect the student's records and request a correction or amendment if the records are considered inaccurate, misleading, or otherwise in violation of the student's privacy rights.
+A parent or eligible student may inspect the student's records and request a correction or amendment if the records are considered inaccurate, misleading, or otherwise in violation of the student's privacy rights.

 A request to correct a student's record should be submitted to the appropriate records custodian.
-The request must clearly identify the part of the record that should be corrected and include an explanation of how the information in the record is inaccurate.
+The request must clearly identify the part of the record that should be corrected and include an explanation of how the information is inaccurate.
 If the district denies the request to amend the records, the parent or eligible student has the right to request a hearing.
-If the records are not amended as a result of the hearing, the parent or eligible student has 30 school days to exercise the right to place a statement commenting on the information in the student's record.
+If after the hearing the records are not amended, the parent or eligible student has 30 school days to place a statement in the student's record.

-Although improperly recorded grades may be challenged, contesting a student's grade in a course or on an examination is handled through the general complaint process found in policy FNG(LOCAL).
-A grade issued by a classroom teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading policy.
-[See Finality of Grades at FNG(LEGAL), Report Cards/Progress Reports and Conferences on page 63, and Complaints and Concerns on page 31 for an overview of the process.]
+Although improperly recorded grades may be challenged, contesting a student's grade in a course or on an examination is handled through the complaint process found in policy FNG(LOCAL).
+A grade issued by a teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading guidelines.
+[See Finality of Grades at FNG(LEGAL), Report Cards/Progress Reports and Conferences on page 76, and Complaints and Concerns on page 38.]

-The district's policy regarding student records found at policy FL is available from the principal's or superintendent's office or on the district's website at www.qisd.net.
+The district's student records policy is found at policy FL(LEGAL) and (LOCAL) and is available at the principal's or superintendent's office or on the district's website at www.qisd.net.

-The parent's or eligible student's right of access to and copies of student records do not extend to all records.
-Materials that are not considered educational records-such as a teacher's personal notes about a student that are shared only with a substitute teacher-do not have to be made available to the parent or student.
+Note: The parent's or eligible student's right of access to and copies of student records does not extend to all records.
+Materials that are not considered educational records-such as a teacher's personal notes about a student shared only with a substitute teacher-do not have to be made available.